ACE-Foundation/ace-renaissance/use-cases/03-Biomass-Limits/README.md

 Instead, W is defined as a **testable biological invariant**:

-- independent data from forests, grasslands, regenerative cropland and agroforestry all converge toward the same long‑term range (≈0.5–1.0 t C ha⁻¹ yr⁻¹)
+- independent data from forests, grasslands, regenerative cropland and agroforestry all converge toward the same long‑term range (≈0.5–1.0 t CO2e ha⁻¹ yr⁻¹)
 - no stable systems are observed an order of magnitude above this range
 - W can be **falsified** if robust, long‑term data consistently show a different invariant level